+JOURNAL PROMPTS

-JOURNAL PROMPTS It's always good to start with reflecting on the year that was.
+It's always good to start with reflecting on the year that was.
 What did you discover?
 Ask yourself these questions...
-1) What was something that anchored me this year?

-2) When was a time that I needed to feel safe, and what did I do or need to feel safe?
-3) How did I take care of myself this year?

-4) How did I surprise myself?

-"you do not just wake up and become the butterfly -growth is a process" Rupi Kaur 5) Who was there for me and how did I feel connected to them?

-6) What is something I want to leave behind or let go of from 2020?

-7) How did I care for my Mind Body Soul?

-8) What did I learn about myself that I want to work on unlearning or shifting away from?

-9) What is an ongoing challenge that is stuck and I may need some insight on?
-10) When did I experience a moment of calm, of rest this year?

-11) Did I say no to something or practise setting a Boundary?
-Did I say yes to slowing down and pausing so I could just be in the moment?
-12) What am i grateful for?

-13) What brought me joy or helped me smile?

-14) How can I prepare for the coming year in a way that honours what I experienced last year? vania
+- 1) What was something that anchored me this year? - 2) When was a time that I needed to feel safe, and what did I do or need to feel safe? - 3) How did I take care of myself this year? - 4) How did I surprise myself? - 5) Who was there for me and how did I feel connected to them? - 6) What is something I want to leave behind or let go of from 2022? - 7) How did I care for my Mind Body Soul? - 8) What did I learn about myself that I want to work on unlearning or shifting away from? - 9) What is an ongoing challenge that is stuck and I may need some insight on? - 10) When did I experience a moment of calm or rest this year? - 11) Did I say no to something or practise setting a Boundary?
+Did I say yes to slowing down and pausing so I could just be in the moment? - 12) What am i grateful for? - 13) What brought me pleasure, joy or helped me smile? - 14)How can I add ritual to what I want to cut the cord from so I can not feel so tethered to it? - 15) How can I prepare for the coming year in a way that honours what I experienced last year?

+Rupi Kaur

+FOUR ELEMENTS OF YEAR THAT WAS

+FIRE: What do you want to burn and let go of?
+Find a candle, a small fire-proof pot (a cauldron!), or a real fire and let it go.
+What no longer serves you?
+Let's cut that cord that binds you!

+AIR: Take mindful breaths, making sure to breath in and exhale even more slowly.
+Let go of the old air.
+Give your body a new felt sense of ease.
+Drop your shoulders and place your hand over your heart.

+EARTH: Plant some Seeds of Intention, your Dreams to come.
+Either write down the dreams, draw your garden of Hope or find a way to plant some seeds for the year to come.

+WATER: What do you want to keep as a souvenir?
+Place a jar of water and pebbles, stones, or shells as a reminder of your treasures.
+These remind you of the ebb and flow of life, of feelings, of change and transitions

+Meditation: If you would like to listen to a guided visualization, go to this LINK and it will take you to an audio recording

+LOOK BACK TO GO FORWARD

-REFLECTIONS OF THE YEAR THAT WAS My words for 2020 have been:
+My words for 2022 have been: